-Chimes and Bells
+Chimes & Bells

 This exciting collection of tuned outdoor musical instruments from the percussion family is designed specifically for outdoor use and guaranteed to strike a chord.
 A wide variety of styles and options are available, with everything from tuned musical chimes, mirrored chimes, an oversized bell tree, a clever twist on a T-rung traditional folk instrument and enormous tubular bells.